johndekroon/serializekiller/README.md

 You can read more about the bug here: http://foxglovesecurity.com/2015/11/06/what-do-weblogic-websphere-jboss-jenkins-opennms-and-your-application-have-in-common-this-vulnerability/

 ##How do I use it?
-You need to install Python, Curl and NMAP first.
+You need to install Python 2, Curl and NMAP first.
+Also Python needs the requests library.
 With that installed it's pretty ease, just:
 ./serializekiller.py targetfile.txt

+**Note:** on my Mac I had to call the script with: python2.7 serializekiller.py targetfile.txt.
+It *might* be specific for my installation.
+On Linux we experienced no problems.

 ##Is it dangerous to use?